 Williams 1996: won 12 races out of 16

 Red Bull 2013: won 13 races out of 19

 1. McLaren-Honda MP 4/4 in 1988 (15 races out of 16: 93.75 %)Honda’s RA168 E, 1.5 litres V6t engine dominated the season.
 It was unbelievably fast, reliable and suited for every track.
-McLaren placed this wonderful engine in a car that handled superbly.
+The McLaren team placed this wonderful engine in a car that handled superbly.

 Combine this with two of the best drivers Formula 1 has ever seen in Ayrton Senna and Alain Prost and the car was nigh on unbeatable.

 The 1494cc Honda powered car won 15 races out of 16.
 The Monza round of the season was unbelievably won by Ferrari when they were still mourning the death of Enzo Ferrari.

 The MP 4/4 not only won 15 races but it also gained poles at 15 races.
 Ayrton Senna won 8 races whereas Alain Prost won the 7 races.

 A total of 10 1-2s saw McLaren clinch the constructor’s championship for only the second time whereas it was the third season in a row where the Honda engine had won the constructors’ championship.